cilium/cilium/contrib/backporting/README.md

 ## Example

 1. Generate a GitHub developer access token.
-   You can access directly from https://github.com/settings/tokens or by open GitHub page and then: User Profile -> Settings -> Developer Settings -> Personal access token -> Generate new token
+   You can do this directly from https://github.com/settings/tokens or by opening GitHub and then navigating to: User Profile -> Settings -> Developer Settings -> Personal access token -> Generate new token

-   The access token requires access to `public_repo`.
+   The access token requires access to the `public_repo` scope.

    If not already done, install `jq` on your system.